Logo Image for Writing Support

 How to draft an essay

 A draft is any text which not in its final form.
 It is work in progress.
 A preliminary draft may contain just a few main ideas and notes about what you intend to include.
 Drafts can be messy.
 That's the nature of a draft.
-They are not the final product.
-The one time a draft should not be messy is if you are submitting it for feedback See the glossary definition or approval.
+It is not the final product.
+The one time a draft should not be messy is if you are submitting it for feedback or approval.
 It would be extremely discourteous to submit a draft knowing it is full of errors or text you intend to change anyway.

 You have a plan, you have some ideas and you are ready to start writing.
 But maybe you get stuck.
 The ideas are not flowing onto the page as you thought they would.
 You can't find the right words.
 Your ideas are not as clear as you thought they were.
 Your thought don't seem to connect.